From Google to Apple

 Ecosystem effects of Mail include having search results show up in Spotlight and behaving super well as a multitasking app on iPadOS.

-⚠️ Google Calendar → Apple Calendar
+⚠ Google Calendar → Apple Calendar

 I switched to Apple Calendar as both an app and a calendar provider.
-I'd forgotten how limited and finicky calendar protocols are at their core—so many things just stop working when you leave Google Calendar.
+I'd forgotten how limited and finicky calendar protocols are at their core.
+Many things just stop working when you leave Google Calendar.
 Folks send me invitations that don't show, my RSVPs don't make it back to them, and I sometimes don't receive updates to events.
 Even unfurling invited mailing lists into individuals (who can then RSVP individuallly) is specific to Google Calendar.

 I switched my provider back to Google Calendar about 18 months in while continuing to use the Apple Calendar app.
 It's a much better experience while sacrificing virtually nothing in ecosystem benefits.
 I also get to avoid the crappy Apple Calendar web UI those few times I need my calendar on Windows, and I get the more powerful sharing / RSVP tools of Google Calendar.